meenonboard/content-similarity-check/README.md

 This source contains
-- An ability to check whether the response from different LLM models closing to the original content or not. (value from 0 to 1 | 0 = not related ,1 = exactly match)
+- An ability to check whether responses from different LLM models are close to the original content. (value from 0 to 1 | 0 = not related ,1 = exactly match)
 - 3 LLMs platform calling examples [Openai gpt-3.5-turbo, Anthropics Claude2 and Claude3]
 - 1 Similarity Calculation function